-My writing explores themes of mental illness, disability, fashion, fandom, literature, trauma and popular culture and has appeared in i-d, Rookie, xoVain, Doll Hospital Journal, The Hair Pin, The Style Con, For Books’ Sake, Powder Doom and more.
+My writing explores themes of mental illness, film, fandom, trauma and popular culture and has appeared in i-d, Rookie, xoVain, Doll Hospital Journal, The Hair Pin, The Style Con, For Books’ Sake, Powder Doom and more.

 Within the subgenre of horror known as ‘body horror’, the scary stories stem from the question of what can be ‘done’ to the body, how far it can be distorted and devastated across the film’s running time, and how much disgust and desire can be provoked from its audience in response.